cp-rep/Bottom/README.md

 Bottom uses GTest for its unit testing.
 GTest requires the GTest package and uses the CMake utility and Python3 for building GTest files and directories.
 Use all commands from the ./Bottom working directory unless directed otherwise.
 - Enter "cmake -S . -B [output directory name]" to build GTest testing interface.
 - Enter "cmake --build [output directory name used above]" to build test files.
-- Enter "ctest" from ./Bottom/[output directory] or execute the "unit_tests" program from the ./Bottom/[output directory]/bin/unit_tests file path to start tests.
+- Enter command ./[output directory]/bin/unit_tests from the ./Bottom base directory.
+Some tests will fail due to file reading if not executed from the ./Bottom directory.

 ## Current Features and How to Use Them
 - The arrow keys allow shifting the windows left, right, up, and down.